 Print enrichment as per advice received.

-Run the publishing profile in FULL > then set subsequent to FULL as well and Schedule as per the ejournals.
+Run the publishing profile as per the ejournals.

-Same as previous example.
+Same as the previous example.
 Displays available sets, now with two.

 This test displays print journal data (example):